Active, Fun, and Indoors!

 Ask: What kinds of things are you exposed to in the world?
 How are socks like or unlike God’s love?
 How does God’s love protect you from inappropriate things?

-Sunday school games: Belly Laugh
+9. Sunday School Games: Belly Laugh

 This silly game reminds kids that God loves a joyful heart.